jfmaas/HOS-TYPO3-discovery/README.md

 <img src="https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/hmap2.png" width=800 />

-As API the project uses [Leaflet](https://leafletjs.com/).
+The project uses [Leaflet](https://leafletjs.com/) as framework and API.
 This is an open source library for handling of [slippy tile maps](https://en.wikipedia.org/wiki/Tiled_web_map).
-The most mapping provider (google, mapbox, bing, osm) works with this technology.
-The world map is divided in a fixed raster of tiles (in most cases 256x256px) for all zoom levels.
+Most mapping providers (like google, mapbox, bing, osm) work with this technology.
+The world map is divided in a fixed grid of tiles (in most cases 256x256px) for all zoom levels.
 An other technology ([wms](https://en.wikipedia.org/wiki/Web_Map_Service)) renders the maps in real time on server.
-The most modern technology solution realizes the rendering on client and only vector data will transfered from server to client.
+The most modern technology solution realizes the rendering on client and only vector data will be transfered from server to client.

-Since end of may 2018 in europe the General Data Protection Regulation is active.
-In most cases the tiles comes from a remote server, because the storing of tiles costs a lot of harddisc space on server.
-For avoiding exposing the IP numbers of browser to the tile provider we use a reverse proxy to tunnel the tiles.
+Since the end of may 2018 in Europe the *General Data Protection Regulation* has been active.
+In most cases the tiles come from a remote server, because the storing of tiles costs a lot of harddisc space on the server.
+For avoiding exposing the IP numbers of browser to the tile provider we use a reverse proxy for tunneling the tile requests.

 <img src="https://goodlogo.com/images/logos/apache_software_foundation_logo_3074.gif"
 width=80 />